lloydoliver/multi-vagrant/README.md

 The idea behind this is to have a vagrant setup to support multiple providers and provisioners defined in a single config.
 Supported providers and provisioners are listed below, support for others will be added over time.

+This has been tested on Linux and MacOS

 ### Supported Providers

-Currently only the virtualbox and LXC providers are supported.
-Further provider support will be added eventually.
+Currently supported providers;
+  - Virtualbox (default)
+  - VMWare Desktop
+  - VMWare Fusion
+  - LXC

+Additional providers will be added either when I have a need for them, or when someone requests one.

 ### Supported Provisioners